 Examples: Spring 2009 = 2091; Fall 2008 = 2089; Summer 2008 = 2086; Summer 1998 = 1986

 When you see this image, HUB is processing the transaction that you have asked it to perform.

 These are found in the HUB Student Center/Student Services Center.
 These are items that need to be accomplished by the student.
 These are primarily Financial Aid and Admissions actions.

 Two main types of transcripts are produced: official and unofficial.
-The Law, Medicine, Dental, and Pharmacy schools have their own official transcipts.
+The Law, Medicine, Dental, and Pharmacy schools have their own official transcripts.
 Administrative users, depending on their access, at the very least have the ability to produce an unofficial transcript.
 Students can also produce their own unofficial transcripts through their Student Center (self service).
 The unofficial transcript is released to users as a PDF document that can be saved.
 Students can also use their Student Center to request official transcripts.

 Transfer coursework refers to credit hours taken at an institution other than UB.

 To view transfer credits within HUB, the student can run a Transfer Credit report.
 Transfer grades display in the grade column with a “T” preceding the actual letter grade that was transferred into UB from another academic institution.
 Test credit display with a “P” preceding a grade.
 Other Credits such as Military or Experimental Credits are also shown on this report.